Learn-Write-Repeat/Open-contributions/Chaithanya_Python_PythonBasics.md

 # Introduction to Python

-Python is an ***open source programming language*** and it is among the top five most popular languages in the world..
+Python is an ***open source programming language*** and it is among the top five most popular languages in the world.
 It is a good programming language for beginners.
 Writing programs in Python takes less time than in some other languages like C, C++, Java.
 Latest version of python is ***python3***.

 ## Why most of them love python :heart:

-Python is not only used for general problem solving but also for the development of high-level applications like:
+Python is not only used for general problem solving but also for the development of high-level applications like-

 * **Web Development:** Can perform server side programming through Python libraries like ***Django*** and ***Flask***.